-The series began in November 1903, shortly after the death of Queen Victoria, and ran through until 1930.
-Over six seasons the show followed the family and servants from the imperial days of Edward VII through World War I and the social changes of the 1920's.
+The storyline began in November 1903, shortly after the death of Queen Victoria, and ran through until 1930.
+Over six seasons, the show followed the family and servants from the imperial days of Edward VII through World War I and the social changes of the 1920s.

 Along the way it reflected all the early fads and fashions of the early 20th century, from the Suffragette movement to the jazz age, writing actual historical events into the plot.

-Below stairs was a formidable hierarchy of servants, watched over by the dour but softly-spoken Scottish butler Hudson (in the days before he joined CI5).
+Below stairs was a formidable hierarchy of servants, watched over by the dour but softly-spoken Scottish butler Hudson (Gordon Jackson in the days before he joined CI5).

-Next in seniority was Mrs. Bridges the grumpy plumpy warm-hearted cook, followed by Rose, the loyal. level-headed and discrete chief housemaid (later to become a lady's maid); Sarah, a feisty, daydreaming, pert parlour maid, and at different times Edward the footman, housemaid Daisy (later Edward's wife), Thomas the chauffeur and Ruby, a slow-witted scullery maid.
+Next in seniority was Mrs Bridges (Angela Baddeley) the grumpy plumpy warm-hearted cook, followed by Rose (Jean Marsh), the loyal, level-headed and discrete chief housemaid (later to become a lady’s maid); Sarah (Pauline Collins), a feisty, daydreaming, pert parlour maid, and at different times Edward the footman (Christopher Beeny), housemaid Daisy (Jacqueline Tong) – who was later Edward’s wife, Thomas the chauffeur (John Alderton) and Ruby, a slow-witted scullery maid (Jenny Tomasin).

-Angela Baddeley (who played Mrs. Bridges, pictured at right) weighed only 7½ stone, so was padded for the part.
+Angela Baddeley weighed only 7½ stone, so was padded for the part of Mrs bridges.
 She died only months after the series ended, in February 1976.

 Edward and Daisy became butler and maid to Georgina and her new husband, the marquis of Stockbridge, and Rose was the last to leave, wandering through the rooms of 165 Eaton Place and closing up the house, with voices from the past reminding her of events, happy and sad, that had dominated her life there.

-Much praised, widely acclaimed for its historical accuracy, and fondly remembered, Upstairs Downstairs was one of the most financially successful shows of all times with 300 million viewers in 50 countries.
+Much praised, widely acclaimed for its historical accuracy, and fondly remembered, Upstairs Downstairs was one of the most financially successful shows of all time with 300 million viewers in 50 countries.